Get $35 off when you sign up for new service.

 To keep these pests out long-term, seal cracks in baseboards and walls with caulk to remove their favorite hiding spots.

-Why We Recommend Professional Help
+Why You Need Professional Help

 Bed bugs are notoriously difficult to eliminate.
 They can hide in crevices as small as the width of a credit card and survive for months without a blood meal.